PhilBoileau/cvCovEst/paper/paper.md

 # Examples

-We briefly showcase `cvCovEst`'s functionality through a toy example and an application to single cell transcriptomic data.
+We briefly showcase `cvCovEst`'s functionality through a toy example and an application to single-cell transcriptomic data.

 ## Toy Dataset Example

-Multivariate normal data is simulated using a covariance matrix with a Toeplitz structure and then fed to the `cvCovEst` function.
+Multivariate normal data are simulated using a covariance matrix with a Toeplitz structure and then fed to the `cvCovEst` function.
 A summary of the cross-validated estimation procedure is provided via the `plot` method.